-Scotland will become the first country to impose minimum prices on booze when a new law takes effect on May 1.
+Scotland became the first country to impose minimum prices on booze when a new law took effect Tuesday.

 The measure aims to save lives by dealing with what First Minister Nicola Sturgeon has called the nation's “unhealthy relationship with alcohol.”

 More than a quarter of Scots reported drinking at hazardous or harmful levels in 2016, and there were 1,265 alcohol-related deaths reported that year, up 10 percent from 2015.